the-teachingRSE-project/competencies/competencies.md

 - **Competency:** The code assigned to the competency being considered, as defined in @sec:required-generic-skills, e.g. \gls{TEAM}.
-- **Individual RSE (Locally-based):** A single person working on some research software - often primarily a researcher, but learning and applying RSE skills with focus on their own research.
+- **Individual RSE (Locally-based):** A single person working on some research software - often an RSE with focus on their own research.
 Often time-constrained, may be self-taught.
 - **Individual RSE (RSE team-based):** A single person working on research software - generally a professional RSE assigned to support another team's software on their own,